DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  - the node forking incident (io.js)
     - why it was so important
     - why java could had done with a fork like that

+## google

+...

+---

+**Topics to cover and ideas**

+ - do you know how to use google?
+    - show examples of powerful google searches
+    - google docks (and finding vulns and credentials via google)
+ - google&#39;s history
+ - why google won
+ - what makes google algorithm work
+ - show how google tracks all clicks (why you can&#39;t just copy an google&#39;s url)